-During the second year’s first project you will learn to analyse mechanical systems.
-Think, for example, of moving structures, such as a crane, an elbow or an electrical toothbrush.
+During the second year’s first project, you will learn to analyse dynamic systems.
+Think, for example, of moving structures, such as a crane, an elbow, or an electrical toothbrush.
 The focus is on the structure’s movement in one direction.
-You will have lectures on mathematics, dynamics, system analysis and design principles for mechanical systems.
+You will have lectures on mathematics, dynamics, system analysis and design principles for dynamic systems.

-For Module 6's project you will design a consumer product, working in a team consisting of students from our Mechanical Engineering, Industrial Design and Industrial Engineering and Management programmes.
+In the project in Module 6, you will design a consumer product, working together with students from our programmes in Industrial Design Engineering and Industrial Engineering and Management.
 Some examples of consumer products are a robot vacuum cleaner, a wine cooler for a café and a coffee machine.
-The theory for this project will be covered in lectures on subjects such as theory of elasticity, surface technology & materials, and working with plastics and their characteristics.
+The theory for this project will be covered in lectures on subjects such as theory of elasticity, tribology, and the processing and properties of polymers.

-In the third project of your second year, fluid flow and heat transmission will be the central topics.
-You will now get stuck into quite complex assignments, such as melting the ice that forms on airplane wings during flight, or designing a heat shield for a spacecraft.
-The theory for this project will be covered in fluid dynamics and heat transmission lectures.
+The second year's third project in Module 7 is about fluids engineering.
+You will now get stuck into quite complex assignments, like ice melting on the wings of an airplane during a flight or designing a heat shield for a spacecraft.
+The theory for this project is taught in the lectures fluid mechanics en heat transfer.

-In module 8 you will go deeper into the theory you were introduced to in module 5.
+In Module 8, you will go deeper into the theory you explored in Module 5.
 Having looked at a construction that can move in one direction, you will now learn to analyse and (re)design a complex multi-functional system.
-This could be a fuel pump, a cruise control system or a wind turbine.
+This could be a fuel pump, a cruise control system, or a wind turbine.
 You will gain the necessary theoretical knowledge in lectures on continuous dynamics, buckling, system and control engineering.
 Module 8 brings you to the end of your second year.
-By now you will be familiar with all of the basic disciplines of Mechanical Engineering.
-You will also be ready for your third and final year, during which you will have more elective space and specialize in one discipline.
-The third year of the Mechanical Engineering programme is divided into a semester of electives (minor) and a semester centring on your graduation assignment.